manberger/my-first-repo/readme.txt

 Welcome to My First Repo
 Learning Git is going well so far.
 The third line.
-I added this line in the update-readme branch.
+I added this in the update-readme branch.
 Football is a great sport
 A joke about arrivales...?
 This is a new line